zokeber/terraform-ec2-centos7-docker/README.md

 ### What does this do?

-This is a terraform files and designed to create a AWS EC2 instance with Docker CE running in CentOS 7 x86_64.
+This is a terraform files that have been created for deployment of EC2 instance with Docker CE running in CentOS 7 x86_64.

 ## Contributing